tanmoy-paul-tcg/Na-cathode/data/README.md

 `Oxygen-data-input.csv` This file contains predicted band-gap by CGCNN as one of the input feature.

-`Oxygen-data-input.csv` This file contains calculated band-gap as one of the input feature.
+`Oxygen-data-input2.csv` This file contains calculated band-gap as one of the input feature.

 `o-doped-predictions-withandWithoutBG.csv` file contains the results of prediction